 (A) Each emissions unit that emits the nonattainment pollutant or precursor(s) and is not included in the most recent netting basis established for that pollutant; and

-(B) Each emissions unit that emits the nonattainment pollutant or precursor (s) and is included in the most recent netting basis but has been modified and the modification resulted in an increase in actual emissions above the portion of the most recent netting basis attributable to the emissions unit or the nonattainment pollutant or precursor(s).
+(B) Each emissions unit that emits the nonattainment pollutant or precursor (s) and is included in the most recent netting basis but has been modified and the modification resulted in an increase in actual emissions above the portion of the most recent netting basis attributable to the emissions unit for the nonattainment pollutant or precursor(s).

 (b) For phased construction projects, the LAER determination must be reviewed at the latest reasonable time before commencing construction of each independent phase.

-(c) When determining LAER for a change that was made at a source before the current NSR application, the Department will consider technical feasibility of retrofitting required controls provided:
+(c) When determining LAER for a change that was made at a source before the current Major NSR application, DEQ will consider technical feasibility of retrofitting required controls provided:

-(A) The change was made in compliance with NSR requirements in effect when the change was made, and
+(A) The change was made in compliance with Major NSR requirements in effect when the change was made, and

-(B) No limit will be relaxed that was previously relied on to avoid NSR.
+(B) No limit will be relaxed that was previously relied on to avoid Major NSR.

 (d) Modifications to individual emissions units that increase the potential to emit less than 10 percent of the SER are exempt from this section unless: